KineticPreProcessor/KPP/docs/source/getting_started/01_installation.rst

 Request maximum stack memory
 ----------------------------

-MacOS X has a hard limit of 65332 bytes for stack memory (i.e. the GNU/Linux systems.
+MacOS X has a hard limit of 65332 bytes for stack memory.
+This is much less memory than what is available on GNU/Linux operating systems such as Ubuntu, Fedora, etc.

 To make sure you are using the maximum amount of stack memory on MacOS X add this command to your :file:`.bashrc` file: